There’s just something special, nostalgic and memorable about the first, whether it’s a first kiss, first love, first car, or your first home.

 Leverage technology to make your search more quick and effective.
-Start by viewing MLS listings and saving searches on a high-quality real estate search tool, such as the one at rocherealty.com.
+Start by viewing MLS listings and saving searches on a good-quality real estate search tool, such as the one at rocherealty.com.

 Focus your search on properties that have the features you need and are within your pre-approved price range.
-A good site will allow you to target very specific areas, like streets or certain communities, will accurately list only currently available properties, and will offer you the option of automated email updates.
+A good site (like www.RocheRealty.com) will allow you to target very specific areas — like streets or certain communities — and will accurately list only currently available properties (Zillow tends to show homes already under agreement as still “for sale”) and will offer you the option of automated email updates.

 Like a matchmaker, your real estate professional will bring professional power to the search and help you find homes you may not have been able to find on your own.
 Sometimes they know of properties before they’re even listed!